 Strain the water from the rice well and set it aside for now.

-Save the strained rice water for conditioning your hair, watering your plants, or as a liquid base for soups and stews.
+You can save drained rice water and use it to condition your hair, water your plants, or as a liquid base for soups and stews.

-Add the rinsed and dried rice to the pot once the oil begins to shimmer.
-Use a wooden spoon to stir the rice into the olive oil and coat the grains while toasting them.
+Add the rinsed and drained rice to the pot once the oil begins to shimmer.
+Use a large spoon to stir the raw rice into the olive oil and coat the grains while toasting them.
+Toasting the rice in oil keeps the grains from sticking together as they steam, which guards against sticky rice.

 Season the rice with kosher salt after adding the water.
-I also add a small amount of black pepper to my arroz blanco, but this isn’t a must.
+I also add a small amount of black pepper to my arroz blanco, but that’s optional.

-- Turmeric or sazón adds a beautiful yellow or orange color to white rice.
+- Turmeric, saffron, or sazón for a beautiful yellow or orange color to white rice.

-- Add spice blends like my Chicken Seasoning Blend, Mexican Spice Blend, or Middle Eastern Spice Blend to the rice for more intense flavors.
+- Add spice blends like Chicken Seasoning Blend, Mexican Spice Blend, or Middle Eastern Spice Blend to the rice for more creative flavor.

-Allow the water to come to a rapid boil once you stir in the salt.
-A rapid boil means big bubbles break violently through the water’s surface.
-Continue boiling the water just until the grains of rice are visible, and the liquid is nearly evaporated in the pot.
+Allow the water to come to a rolling boil after you add the salt.
+Boil the water just until the grains of rice are visible and the excess water is nearly evaporated in the pot.

 What Does the Foil Trick Do to Arroz Blanco?

-Lay a piece of heavy-duty aluminum foil over the pot.
-Press the pot’s lid down onto the foil firmly.
-Sealing the rice pot with the foil between its lid creates an extremely tight seal that allows the rice to steam evenly and more efficiently inside the pot.
+Lay a piece of heavy-duty aluminum foil over the pot and press the lid down onto the foil firmly.
+This tight-fitting lid allows the rice to steam evenly and more efficiently inside the pot.
+While the lid alone might work, this old-school foil trick creates the best results.
+Decrease the temperature to low.

 How Do I Fix Arroz Blanco That’s Too Hard?

-Turn the heat off, but leave the pot on the stove.
-Use a spoon or a large fork to fluff the rice in the pot to break it up.
-The rice will be separated and fluffy once you move it around.
+Turn the heat off once the rice is tender, but leave the pot on the stove.
+Use a spoon or a large fork to fluff the rice to break it up in the pot.
+Allow the pot of rice to chill on the stove until you’re ready to enjoy it.

 How Do I Serve Arroz Blanco?

-Serve arroz blanco with your favorite beans or peas.
-You can also serve white rice with meats that have gravies.
-Serve it on its own, topped with sliced green onions and fried egg.
+Serve arroz blanco the way most Puerto Ricans do– with stewed beans.
+You can also serve white rice with meats that have gravies, like this Loco Moco.
+Serve it with fresh vegetables or topped with sliced green onions and fried egg.

 How Do I Store Leftover White Rice?

-Store leftover white rice in a food storage container in the fridge for 5 to 7 days.
+Store leftover white rice in an airtight container in the fridge for 5 to 7 days.
 Leftover white rice is great for making stir-fried rice, rice pudding, and many other dishes, so don’t let it go to waste.

-To reheat arroz blanco, add a couple of tablespoons of water to its container.
-Microwave the rice on high for 2 minutes, stirring after a minute.
+To reheat arroz blanco, add a couple of tablespoons of water to its container and microwave it on high for 2 minutes, stirring after a minute.

 Can I Freeze Arroz Blanco